rsyed1/rsyed1.github.io/index.md

 - **Consolidate Order & Billing Management Applications:** Managed BPO operations; Worked in distributed environment to deliver improved customer experience using various tools (Java, SQL, Weblogic, SoapUI, Jenkins).
 Worked with onsite and offshore teams to design and develop applications for a unified billing management system.
-Seamlessly converted 10M + customers to unified billing system as part of system consolidation efforts.<br/>
+Seamlessly _**converted 10M + customers to unified billing system**_ as part of system consolidation efforts.<br/>

-- **Operations Analysis:** Used SQL queries across multiple data sources/schemas with Excel pivot tables to monitor/support production operation team efficiency and resolve escalations with cross-team engagement.
+- **Operations/Churn Analysis:** Used SQL queries across multiple data sources/schemas with Excel pivot tables to monitor/support production operation team efficiency and resolve escalations with cross-team engagement.
+Drastically reduced production customer order/billing issues by 40%.
+Led daily RCA efforts using millions of customer order history data across diverse Oracle databases to see how to improve order on-time completion rate.<br/>

-Reduced production customer order/billing issues by 40%.<br/>
+- **Billing Analytics:** Led cross-team RCA efforts to analysis why customer bill amounts not as expected and resolve VP level escalations in timely manner.
+Proposed and created new web tools for revenue assurance and ops support teams to allow dynamic updates to customer profile to fix billing anomalies and prevent churn _**(Received VP spotlight award for reducing escalation turnaround time by 50% as a result)**_.<br/>

 - **DevOps:** Used GIT/Stash, JIRA, Confluence, ServiceNow to improve application monitoring and efficiency.<br/>